This page lists previous events and conferences related to film and television studies held at the University of Warwick.

 The University of Warwick, with the support of its Humanities Research Centre and the British Society of Aesthetics, hosted Film-Philosophy III: the third annual conference of the Film-Philosophy journal, 15-17 July 2010.

 'Where Does History Happen?
 On the dispersal of contemporary histories of the moving image' (Symposium) - May 20 2010

 This event was a joint initiative organised by Erica Carter and Charlotte Brunsdon that linked the HRC Seminar on Film and History and the Department of Film and Television Studies project ‘Histories of the Digital Future’.
 The day workshop brought together historians of the audio-visual in and from different contexts, and attempted to map some of the changing locations of the history of the moving image in the twenty-first century.
 Contributors to the event included Hans-Michael Bock (Cinegraph Research Insitut, Hamburg), Erica Carter (Warwick), Ben Highmore (University of Sussex), Adrian Martin (Monash University, Melbourne), Therese Davis (Monash University) Sarah Street (University of Bristol) and Helen Wheatley (Warwick).

-'Glorious Technicolor, Breathtaking CinemaScope': The Spectacle of Technology in Screen Media, One-day interdisciplinary conference, February 2010.
+'Glorious Technicolor, Breathtaking CinemaScope': The Spectacle of Technology in Screen Media (Conference) - February 2010.

 This conference presented a wide-ranging study of spectacularised screen technologies: exploring instances where focus is drawn to the medium rather than its content.
 It featured papers from an array of disciplines, spanning subjects that range from before the birth of cinema to the digital future.
 Keynote Speakers: Alison Griffiths (CUNY); William Boddy (CUNY); Helen Wheatley: (University of Warwick)